Worship is central to St. Mark, and we hope you’ll join us this weekend for one of our five opportunities to worship:

 Saturday at 5:00pm

-This piano-led service will combine the best of old and new music and include a more in-depth teaching message.
+This contemporary service includes a more in-depth teaching message.
 Holy Communion is a part of this service each week.

 Sunday at 8:30am or 11:10am